 The prize carries a cash award and consideration for publication of the winning paper in the Society's flagship journal, Human Factors.
 The award is formally conferred at a special session at the HFES International Annual Meeting, where the recipient presents their work.
 View a list of all past winners.

 About the Prize Topic

-The topic for the Human Factors Prize is determined annually and made public when the call for submissions in launched.
+The topic for the Human Factors Prize is determined annually and made public when the call for submissions is launched.

 Submissions must cover original (unpublished) research in the topical area and comply with the requirements in the Human Factors Information for Authors.
 Review articles are not eligible for the Prize.
 Any researcher is eligible to submit relevant work; membership in HFES is not required.
-Review of submissions will be based on originality, significance, sophistication, and completeness of the work.
+Review of submissions will be based on the work's originality, significance, sophistication, and completeness.